hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MapReduce-Essentials.md

 #### Mapping Phase

 The mapping phase iterates all key-value pairs of any kind of legal input source.
-The mapper than analysis the input pair and emits zero or more new key-value pairs.
+The mapper than analysis the input pairs and emits zero or more new key-value pairs.

 K x V -> (L x W)*